How to Fight Cleaner Turnover With Employee Recognition

-4. Make it a story
+4. Make it a Story

-Giving recognition is a great way to teach your team about the behaviours that lead to success.
+Giving recognition is a great way to teach your team about the behaviors that lead to success.
 Stories are one of the easiest forms of communication to remember, which makes them a great learning tool.

-Give your story a beginning, middle and end by:
+Give your story a beginning, middle, and end by:

 1) Defining the problem;